Public Blog API

 "word_count": 1850

-Returns a lightweight list of all published blogs for generating your XML sitemap.
-Only includes slug, published_at, and updated_at.
+GET /blog/api/v1/public/blogs/sitemap?api_key=YOUR_API_KEYReturns a lightweight list of all published blogs for generating your XML sitemap.
+Each entry includes only slug, published_at, and updated_at — just enough to build <loc> and <lastmod> entries.

 Response: